 Hannah Heavenrich has been with the IWMA education program since 2018.
 She has a Bachelor’s degree in environmental studies from Carleton College and a Master’s degree in biology from Arizona State University.
 Hannah is passionate about environmental outreach and education and enjoys sharing her passion for the outdoors.
 Hannah leads field trips and presents class programs for the IWMA.

-Stacey Smith has been with the IWMA education program since 2007.
-She has a BS in Education from Eastern Michigan University, and California teaching credentials.
-In addition to her stellar work in the classroom and leading field trips, Stacey coordinates program scheduling and oversees office operations.
+Stacey Smith has been with the IWMA education program since 2008.
+She has a BS in Education from Eastern Michigan University, and a California teaching credential.
+Stacey has received many accolades from kindergarten and first grade teachers.
+In addition to her stellar work in the classroom and leading field trips, Stacey coordinates scheduling class programs and oversees office operations.

 Priscilla Sisommout holds a B.S. in Evolution, Ecology, and Biodiversity from U.C.
 Davis.
 Her passion for the environment is exemplified by the many environmental projects in which she has participated.
 Priscilla has experience teaching about watersheds, working as a fisheries technician at Point Reyes National Seashore, and collecting data about water quality.
 Priscilla leads field trips and presents class programs for the IWMA.

 Nicky Subler relishes science education and environmental awareness!
 She holds a Bachelor of Science in Engineering from Harvey Mudd College.
 Nicky has taught a wide variety of hands-on science lessons for elementary grade classrooms, and enjoys creating fun but challenging activities to help motivate her students.
 Nicky leads field trips to the Cold Canyon Landfill and presents class programs for the IWMA.